enockappiahtieku/enockappiahtieku.github.io/_pages/about.md

 ---
 permalink: /
-title: "You are welcome to Enock Tieku's website"
+title: "Welcome to Enock Tieku's website"
 author_profile: true
 redirect_from:
   - /about/